joeterlecki/product-preview-component/README.md

 - I like to use internal card body divs to such as content and header to align text content with in the card.
 - Then after I have the UI 90 percent complete, I refactor all sizes to close as spec as possible.
 - Once everything looks close, I will add the drop shadow to the card.
-- Finally I will double check the mobil dimensions and make specific media query changes if needed.
+- Finally I will double check the mobile dimensions and make specific media query changes if needed.

 ### Built with